wickwirew/Runtime/README.md

 ## Learn
 Want to know how it works?
 Swift stores metadata about every type, however it is not exposed via the stdlib.
 Runtime opens this up.
-How the metadata is laid out and aquired is explained in [TypeMetadata](https://github.com/apple/swift/blob/master/docs/ABI/TypeMetadata.rst) from the [Swift](https://github.com/apple/swift) repo.
+How the metadata is laid out and aquired is explained in [Type Metadata](https://github.com/apple/swift/blob/master/docs/ABI/TypeMetadata.rst) from the [Swift](https://github.com/apple/swift) repo.

 Want to learn about Swift memory layout and pointers?
 [Mike Ash](https://github.com/mikeash) gave and awesome [talk](https://academy.realm.io/posts/goto-mike-ash-exploring-swift-memory-layout/) on just that.